Who was Herbert Kleber? Google dedicates doodle to doctor who changed the way we look at drug addiction

 Who was Herbert Kleber?
 Google dedicates doodle to doctor who changed the way we look at drug addict

 New Delhi, Oct 01: The popular search engine Google on Tuesday is remembering the incredible work of pioneering addiction psychologist Dr Herbert David Kleber with a Doodle on the 23rd anniversary of his election to the National Academy of Medicine.
-He was a renowned American psychiatrist and substance abuse researcher.
+He was a renowned American psychiatrist and substance abuse, researcher.

 He then served for 2.5 years as the Deputy Director for Demand Reduction at the Office of National Drug Control Policy in the White House.